ukparliament/weeknotes.data-search/17/index.md

 Dan committed the team to looking at [Deposited Papers](https://www.parliament.uk/depositedpapers) after some [constructive criticism](https://twitter.com/owenboswarva/status/929715010498125825) on social media from [Owen Boswarva](https://twitter.com/owenboswarva).

+Chris and Raphael wrote a post about our [recent trip to Open Data Camp in Belfast](https://pds.blog.parliament.uk/2017/11/15/open-data-camp-in-belfast/).
+It's good, you should read it.

 ### Corpcomms

 Dan and [Julie](https://twitter.com/julietouring) would like it to be known they're putting more effort into Yammer.
 I don't know either.